marionebl/jaketrent-blog/source/_posts/2016-01-04-react-stateless-components-missing.md

 Stateless components can't be the target of a `ref`.
 There's no backing instance.
 You can't have `refs` internally to children either.
 Remember, `this` and `this.refs` aren't around.
 If your stateless component has a child that is a `class`-based component, *it* may have `refs`.
 [The docs](https://facebook.github.io/react/docs/more-about-refs.html) are another good reference on `refs`.

-## No null Returns
+## Updated: Null Returns

+As of [react@15.0.0](https://facebook.github.io/react/blog/2016/04/07/react-v15.html#functional-components-can-now-return-null-too), now stateless component functions *can* return null.

-A `class`-based component may return `null` as its value in the view.
+~~A `class`-based component may return `null` as its value in the view.
 But a stateless component may not.
 To get around this, return `<noscript></noscript>`.
-This will be fully invisible in the view.
+This will be fully invisible in the view.~~

 So what else have you found that is unavailable in stateless functions?